 Speaking to His Father, Jesus called Him the only true God, “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (Jhn 17:3).
 He identified and categorized His Father as the only true God while excluding Himself from the only true God.

-Jesus called His Father “my God” twice before He died, once after His resurrection, and four times after having been seated at the Father’s right hand, “My God, my God, why hast thou forsaken me?”
+Jesus called His Father “my God” before He died, after His resurrection, and after having been seated at His right hand, “My God, my God, why hast thou forsaken me?”
 (Mat 27:46; Mar 15:34), “I ascend unto my Father, and your Father; and tomy God, and your God” (Jhn 20:17), “Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God,which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name” (Rev 3:12).
 According to Jesus Himself, His Father is the one true God and His Father is His God.

 Jesus taught the truth about Himself

 Jesus taught that He is the Son of God: “For God so loved the world, that he gave his only begotten Son” (Jhn 3:16); “Dost thou believe on the Son of God?”
 (Jhn 9:35); “Say ye of him, whom the Father hath sanctified, and sent into the world, Thou blasphemest; because I said, I am the Son of God?”
 (Jhn 10:36); “that the Son of God might be glorified thereby” (Jhn 11:4).
 He never called Himself “God the Son” as Trinitarian theologians do.
 In fact, the term “God the Son” isn’t found anywhere in Scripture.
 Jesus Christ called Himself “the Son of God” which is not calling Himself “God” but His Son.
 God is not His Son but has a Son, and His Son is not God but is His Son.
-This is simple and easy to understand because truth generally is.
+This is simple and easy to understand because truth is simple.